TuGatito/pengu/README.md

 After completing the ordered list, I will do the other tasks as I need them and whatever is easiest for me haha.

-1. [ ] Define the syntax of the language.
+1. [o] Define the syntax of the language.
 2. [ ] Create the parser with Lark.
 3. [ ] Create a Rust-style code evaluator.
 4. [ ] Create a Pengu to Cpp code translator.